 Anyway, enough about my wife and kids.
 Let’s talk more about me.
 Here are twenty other things that you should probably know about me:

-1) I am in amazing shape for 42 years old, and actually left my job as a male supermodel to do this writing thing.
+1) I am in amazing shape for 43 years old.
+I actually left my job as an underwear model to do this writing thing.

 2) My grandpa killed General Patton's dog.
-That is the single most important thing anyone in my family has done.
+That is the single most outstanding thing anyone in my family has done.
 We are high achievers.

 3) Walking out into bright sunlight makes me sneeze.
 I inherited this trait from my grandmother.
 I am one of only an estimated seven people in the world with this disorder.
 We have a club.

-4) I am related to a U.S. president, but I forget which one.
+4) I am loosely related to a U.S. president, but I’m not sure which one.
 I think it's either Grover Cleveland or Woodrow Wilson.
 I don't care.
 I would only be excited if it was Teddy Roosevelt, and it isn't.

 5) My favorite movie is a three-way tie between Romancing the Stone, Fletch, and Caddyshack.
 This should tell you a lot about me.